 How Long to Cook Cream Cheese Pound Cake

-This cake bakes for a long time!
+This pound cake bakes for a long time!
 It’s different in every oven though.
 I’ve baked it in an oven where the cake took about an hour and forty-five minutes to cook and I’ve baked in an oven that took an hour and twenty minutes!

 I suggest you start checking after about an hour and twenty minutes.
 Just stick a wooden pick into the pound cake and see how it looks—you want just a few wet crumbs clinging to the toothpick.
 Don’t overcook or it will be dry.